rajarshisamaddar/skycast/README.md

 ### Connecting API

-9. Open the `API - Demo.ts` file and replace your credentials and the API keys.
+9. Open the `API - Demo.js` file and replace your credentials and the API keys.

-10. Now enjoy your own local version of SkyCast.
+10. Now enjoy your own local version of `SkyCast`.

 ## Usage